-We partner with our clients and focus, not only on the content of what we talk about, but also on the person, the process, and the quality of the therapeutic relationship.
+We partner with our clients and focus not only on the content of what we talk about, but also on the person, process, and quality of the therapeutic relationship.

 The goals for therapy are as varied as the dilemmas our clients struggle with.
-A systematic approach to the exploration of issues can go a long way in effectively addressing what is brought to the table, but most of all, in getting to know the person who brings them.
+A systematic approach to the exploration of issues can go a long way in effectively addressing what is brought to the table and, most of all, in getting to know the person who brings them.

-What makes conversations in therapy different from our day to day discussions are the types of questions asked, as well as focusing on the client during the interaction, and not the problem.
+What makes conversations in therapy different from our day-to-day discussions are the types of questions asked, as well the focus on the client during the interaction, not the problem.

 Meeting the client’s psychological needs is another critical component that often determines the effectiveness of the therapeutic process.
 When our needs are not adequately met, we often make an unconscious attempt to satisfy them somehow, which can lead to maladaptive coping.

-What distinguishes different forms of therapy from each other is the content and the techniques used to address the core needs that underlie the presenting problems clients usually describe.
+What distinguish different forms of therapy from each other are the content and techniques used to address the core needs that underlie the presenting problems clients usually describe.

 Judge a man by his questions rather than by his answers.

 There are several recognized basic psychological needs, and they vary with theories on what motivates human behavior.
 For a full description of some of these phenomena, see our series of articles on human motivation.

 Two basic psychological needs that are most important for enabling the process of therapy, however, are shared by all: the need for cognition and the need for closure.

 The need for cognition refers to our desire to understand our own experiences and things in our environment through thinking as we find ourselves having to consistently respond to increasing complexity in our environment and changes to our circumstances.